wujastyk/INDOLOGY/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-This project is based at the [University of Alberta](http://ualberta.ca).
+This project on the history of medicine is based at the [University of Alberta](http://ualberta.ca).
 It builds on the discoveries and publications of the original [Suśruta Project](http://sushrutaproject.org) (2020-2024).

 Funding for this project is generously provided by an Insight Grant from the Canadian SSHRC (no. 435-2025-0604) and runs from 2025-2029.